GLOBAL MARKETS-Equities edge higher, dollar gains on last day of choppy quarter | Business

 GLOBAL MARKETS-Equities edge higher, dollar gains on last day of choppy quarter

-Global equity markets rose and safe-haven assets including the dollar inched higher Wednesday as investors weighed a rising number of COVID-19 cases and a chaotic U.S. presidential debate against better-than-expected U.S. private jobs data on the last day of a turbulent quarter.
-Republican President Donald Trump and Democratic rival Joe Biden battled over Trump's record on the coronavirus pandemic, healthcare and the economy in a bad-tempered first debate Tuesday night marked by personal insults and Trump's repeated interruptions of Biden.
+Global equity markets rose and safe-haven assets including the dollar were mixed on Wednesday as investors weighed a rising number of COVID-19 cases and a chaotic U.S. presidential debate against better-than-expected U.S. private jobs data on the last day of a turbulent quarter.
+Republican President Donald Trump and Democratic rival Joe Biden battled over Trump's record on the coronavirus pandemic, healthcare and the economy in a bad-tempered first debate on Tuesday night marked by personal insults and Trump's repeated interruptions of Biden.

-MSCI's broadest index of world shares, which tracks nearly 50 countries, is on path for a 4% September loss.
-Overall, it is on track to close out the quarter with a 7% gain.
-Oil is down just over 10% this month, while gold's 4.1% drop will make it its worst month since late 2016.
+Oil dropped approximately 10% for the month, while gold's 4.1% drop was its worst month since late 2016.

-The U.S. dollar crept higher and is set for its best monthly gain since July 2019, while Japan's yen rose 0.2% to 105.50 per dollar, its strongest daily rise in nearly two weeks.
 As the Nov.
 3 U.S. election draws closer, investors are increasingly expecting a bumpy final lap and are bracing for the possibility that the result will be unclear on Election Day.

 Options trade points to a volatile November.
 Two-month dollar/yen volatility, a gauge of expected moves in the yen, is elevated, and its premium over one-month volatility is near record levels.
 In the closing stages of Tuesday night's debate, Biden said he would accept defeat if he lost at the ballot box and would not claim victory prematurely.